giselabcruz/Canary-Islands-Travel-Advisor-Final-Project/README.md

 - [SQLite Documentation](https://www.sqlite.org/docs.html)
 - Documentation Tools: Markdown for README.md

-## Important Dependencies
+## Important Libraries
-#### *Note: Ensure that this libraries are included in your project dependencies for seamless integration and optimal functionality.*

 ### - com.google.gson.JsonObject
-This project crucially relies on the com.google.gson.JsonObject library to efficiently handle JSON data.
+This project crucially relies on the __com.google.gson.JsonObject__ library to efficiently handle JSON data.
 Gson, developed by Google, is a powerful and widely-used Java library for serialization and deserialization of Java objects to and from JSON.

 #### Why Gson?
 - Robust JSON Handling: Gson provides a robust and flexible mechanism for working with JSON data, allowing seamless conversion between Java objects and JSON representations.